International-Data-Spaces-Association/IDS-G/core/MetaDataBroker/requests/root_GET.md

 ### response

-Header of response is dropped - the self-description of this IDS-MDB in JSON-LD:
+Header of response is dropped - the self-description of this [MDB](../README.md) in JSON-LD:

 ```json